 Horny goat weed is effective in boosting libido, the plant is shown to act similar to androgens, the sex hormones that arouse sexual desire in men and women.
 In women, horny goat weed is shown to improve libido especially in cases of decreased desire after menopause.

 Other Uses: Horny goat weed is recognized as an effective tonic and is used in treating poor memory and mental fatigue.
-Because it increases levels of serotonin, dopamine, and norepinephrine regular use of this herb may help to relieve stress and anxiety
+Because it increases levels of serotonin, dopamine, and norepinephrine, regular use of this herb may help to relieve stress and anxiety

 Horny goat weed can be combined with other herbs for a stronger effect.

 General Safety, Cautions & Side Effects: In higher doses horny goat weed may have a stimulating effect and could cause rapid heart rate or an increase in blood pressure.
 Higher doses may also cause sweating and an increase in body temperature.
-No major side effects have been reported when taken in regular doses.
+No significant side effects have been reported when taken in regular doses.
 The herb has been used safely for over 2000 years in TCM.

 Latin Name: Lepidium meyenii